qupath/qupath-extension-wsinfer/README.md

 Then drag & drop the downloaded .jar file onto the main QuPath window to install it.

+See [the QuPath docs](https://qupath.readthedocs.io/en/0.5/docs/intro/extensions.html) for more info about installing & updating extensions.

 ## Usage

 The WSInfer extension adds a new menu item to QuPath's **Extensions** menu, which can be used to open a WSInfer dialog.